mumtazmaqsood/github_demo/README.md

             git commit  (without writing -m)
                 it will open in editor , review it and save it , it will open in vim editor , command to save and quit :wq

+        # Blame command: will show to who work with the file last time
+        $ git blame 2ndfile.txt

+#Ignore Files

+    make a file with name ".gitignore" and write file name inside this file which need to be ignore

+        $ touch .gitignore